Start Your Business With the Vehicle of Your Choice!

 Expeditors haul time-sensitive loads using a medium or large-sized vehicles with or without a trailer.
 They have a lot of freedom to choose which loads to haul based on their vehicle.
 Some vehicles set ups may not even need a CDL depending on the weight of their vehicle and trailer and where they are hauling.

 Whether you’re new to the trucking industry or are a trained veteran, you may find it easier to become an owner operator of a smaller set up.
 Some perks include:

 - Lower start-up costs

 - More home time

-HOW DO I BECOME A HOTSHOT TRUCKER?
+HOW DO I BECOME AN OWNER OPERATOR?

 - Get insurance.
-Any type of trucker that hauls for-hire needs to have proper insurance for the loads they haul.
+Any type of company that hauls for-hire needs to have proper insurance for the loads they haul.
 Our coaches can help guide you to the right insurance that works for your company.

 HOW CAN Motor Carrier HQ HELP?